 Viet Huong Flying Lion — Hong Kong —$3.89 (750mL)

+If we could give this a 3 ⅛ stars we would.
+It just barely creeps into the Recommended with Reservations category.
 Like the popular Three Crabs brand, Flying Lion is a brand manufactured by the Viet Huong company.
 They also manufacture 1 Crab, 2 Crab, and 5 Crab brands.
 But not 4 Crabs?
 While this is nowhere near as bad as Three Crabs or Squid, we could taste the additives.
 The flavor is acceptable, but not great.
 If our recommended brands were not available, Flying Lion would be adequate for dipping sauces, with Tiparos better suited for use as an ingredient.

 “Very light smell; a bit of musty cardboard”, “not great, but OK”, “tastes a bit like paper”, “if the price is good on this, it could be acceptable”, “I don’t think this tastes pure”